Alexander Van der Bellen: Origin and youth

 In the 18th century, Van der Bellen's patrilineal ancestors emigrated from the Netherlands to the Russian Empire.
 During the Russian Civil War (1917–1922) part of his family escaped from the Bolsheviks and migrated to the newly independent Estonia.
-Before this Van der Bellen's grandfather Aleksander von der Bellen served as head of the civilian regional government in Pskov.
+Before this, Van der Bellen's grandfather Aleksander von der Bellen served as head of the civilian regional government in Pskov.
 In Estonia, the family changed its name from von der Bellen to Van der Bellen.
 In 1931, Van der Bellen's father Alexander married his Estonian mother, Alma Sieboldt in Kihelkonna, Saaremaa, Estonia.
 Subsequently, his father obtained Estonian citizenship as well.
 In 1940, Estonia was invaded, occupied and annexed by the Soviet Union.
-In February or March 1941, Van der Bellen's father, mother, and older sister Vivian-Diana moved to Nazi Germany; in line with the German–Soviet Frontier Treaty they were accepted as so-called Volksdeutsche.
+In February or March 1941, Van der Bellen's father, mother, and older sister Vivian-Diana moved to Nazi Germany; in line with the German–Soviet Frontier Treaty they were accepted as the so-called Volksdeutsche.

 Via Lauksargiai (former Laugszargen, Memelland) and a German resettlement camp in Werneck at Würzburg, Van der Bellen's parents moved to Vienna, where their son Alexander was born in 1944 and baptized into the Lutheran Church.
 As the Red Army approached Vienna, the family escaped to the Kauner valley in Tyrol, where his father later became active as a businessman again.

-In 1954, after completing primary school in Innsbruck, Van der Bellen switched to the Academic Grammar School Innsbruck (Akademisches Gymnasium Innsbruck), where he took his A-Levels in 1962.
+In 1954, after completing primary school in Innsbruck, Van der Bellen switched to the Academic Grammar School Innsbruck (Akademisches Gymnasium Innsbruck), where he took his Matura in 1962.
 Until this time Van der Bellen had Estonian citizenship like his parents; he obtained Austrian citizenship around 1958.
 According to Van der Bellen, he did not complete mandatory service in the Austrian Armed Forces.
 He underwent the medical examination for military service twice, the first one resulting in him being rated unfit (untauglich).
 However, he successfully passed the second one.
 Later, he received several respites during his studies and due to his marriage.
 After that Van der Bellen was no longer summoned for service, due to his subsequent professorship.